States' rights: States' rights as code word

 Since the 1940s, the term "states' rights" has often been considered a loaded term or dog whistle because of its use in opposition to federally-mandated racial desegregation and, more recently, same-sex marriage and reproductive rights.

 During the heyday of the civil rights movement, defenders of racial segregation (Note: From Encyclopedia of Alabama - "After the Civil War and Reconstruction, Alabama, along with other southern states, used states' rights arguments to restore a system of white supremacy and racial segregation. ...
 The term still appears on occasion in political speech, in some cases as code language indicating support of discriminatory practices or outright racism; as a result, its use is often met with skepticism or suspicion by the public at large.") used the term "states' rights" as a code word in what is now referred to as dog-whistle politics: political messaging that appears to mean one thing to the general population but has an additional, different, or more specific resonance for a targeted subgroup.
 In 1948 it was the official name of the "Dixiecrat" party led by white supremacist presidential candidate Strom Thurmond.
 Democratic Governor George Wallace of Alabama, who famously declared in his inaugural address in 1963, "Segregation now!
 Segregation tomorrow!
 Segregation forever!" later remarked that he should have said, "States' rights now!
 States' rights tomorrow!
 States' rights forever!"
 Wallace, however, claimed that segregation was but one issue symbolic of a larger struggle for states' rights.
 In that view, which some historians dispute, his replacement of segregation with states' rights would be more of a clarification than a euphemism.

 In 2010, some claimed that Texas Governor Rick Perry's use of the expression "states' rights" was "reminiscent of an earlier era when it was a rallying cry against civil rights."
 During an interview with The Dallas Morning News, Perry made it clear that he supports the end of segregation, including passage of the Civil Rights Act.
 The Texas president of the NAACP, Gary Bledsoe, stated that he understood that Perry was not speaking of "states' rights" in a racial context, but others still claimed to feel offended by the term because of its past misuse.

+By the 1870s, Northern opponents of Reconstruction, including many Republicans who argued that the federal government had exceeded its delegated powers, wielded "states' rights" as a political weapon.
+The doctrine was used to justify the withdrawal of federal troops and the end of federal protection for freedmen in the former Confederate States.